 Over the years, journals have captured the lives of some of the most famous figures in history.
 These firsthand accounts lend a personal flavor to historical events, connecting future generations with the sights, sounds, and even the emotions of the individuals experiencing them.

 Madison isn’t the only figure to document history through journaling.
-Albert Einstein kept a travel diary of his journeys to Japan, Israel and the U. S. between 1921 and 1933.
-His journals provide insight into the musings, humor, and inner workings of the mind of a genius.
+Albert Einstein kept a travel diary of his journeys to Japan, Israel and the United States between 1921 and 1933.
+His journals provide insight into the musings, humor, as well as the inner workings of the mind of a genius.